MicrosoftDocs/microsoft-salescopilot-docs/articles/auto-record-meeting.md

 ---
-title: Configure autorecording for sales meetings
+title: Enable or disable auto recording for sales meetings
-description: Learn how to enable or disable the autorecording feature for all sales meetings in your organization. ms.date: 05/12/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Learn how to enable or disable the auto recording feature for all sales meetings in your organization. ms.date: 05/12/2025 ms.topic: how-to ms.service: microsoft-sales-copilot